 - Include a copy of the genotyping results (RR, AR, or QQ) from the lab if you would like this information to be added to the CoR.

-- Mail/Post the following items to the address below:
+- Mail/Post the following items to the address below.
+NOTE: This is a different address than what is on the form!:

 - Open Registry Form (filled out completely)